cis5710/cis5710-homework/hw1-systemverilog/README.md

 On macOS, we use `openFPGALoader` to program the FPGA.

-First, open a terminal and run: `brew install openfpgaloader@1.0.0`.
-Note that newer versions (1.1.0 in particular) have a bug.
-See [this Ed post](https://edstem.org/us/courses/92118/discussion/7760449) for how to downgrade to a version that works better.
+First, open a terminal and run: `brew install openfpgaloader`.
 Then, connect the FPGA to your Mac through the `us1` micro-USB connector on the board.
 See the picture below.

 Ensure your ULX3S FPGA is recognized by your Mac: - Open **System Information** → **USB**, and check for a device named **ULX3S FPGA**. - Alternatively, run: `ls /dev/cu.*`.
 Look for a device with the pattern `/dev/cu.usbserial-*`.